Kabul Population 2019

 Population Changes in Kabul

-The city’s population has seen very interesting changes throughout the years, primarily due to wars.
+The city’s population has seen very exciting changes throughout the years, primarily due to wars.
 The population dropped in the 1990s but has grown four times between 2001 and 2014, as immigrants move away from rebel groups and government forces.
 The city is now one of the fastest-growing in the entire world, and because of this, many informal settlements have popped up all around the city to accommodate this growth.
-The city’s population in the past has fluctuated throughout the years, however, its current trajectory hasn’t shown signs of slowing just yet.
+The city’s population in the past has fluctuated throughout the years; however, its current trajectory hasn’t shown signs of slowing just yet.